metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 );
 ```

-If you authenticate with Metabase using JWT, you can create an a Route handler that sign a user into Metabase.
+If you authenticate with Metabase using JWT, you can create a Route handler that signs a user into Metabase.

 Create a new `route.ts` file in your `app/*` directory, for example `app/sso/metabase/route.ts` that corresponds to an endpoint at /sso/metabase.